23rd Junior Film Fleadh Wednesday 8th - Saturday 11th, November 2017

 So what is a pitch?
 Very simply, in the film industry, pitching is the way in which you as a writer, director or producer, give others a sense of your passion for the story you want to tell.
 When someone asks you what your story is about, and you tell them, you are verbally pitching your story to them.
 If they ask you for a written version, you are submitting a written pitch.

 We want entrants to submit a written pitch (no more than 500 words), and should they be one of three chosen finalists, they will be invited to present a verbal pitch before an audience and jury of industry professionals on Thursday November 9th, in the Town Hall Theatre Galway.

-This year’s prize will be a drama or animation summer camp sponsored by Galway Film Centre, which will include one year’s membership to the Centre (allowing entry to the RTE short script award.)
+This year’s prize will be a drama or animation summer camp sponsored by Galway Film Centre (more details on the camps here), which will include one year’s membership to the Centre (allowing entry to the RTE short script award).
 Last year’s winner 12-year-old Ely Solan from St Cuana’s NS Headford Co.
 Galway had this to say about his experience, ‘Winning the pitching competition meant the world to me because I have always wanted to be a director.
 I really enjoyed it as I got to make my very own stop motion animation short film.
 I did voices for Characters.
 I also got to edit it.
 Everyone there was extremely nice and helpful and though we were making short films and working hard, We had lots of fun.
 This was the best camp I have ever been to.’